dinesh-coderepo/blogsite/src/blog_posts/AIDeployment/content.md

 ### Package Management

-To capture all required packages for deployment, when ever any new package is required, locally install in conda env, but while deploying we use requirements.txt to install all the dependencies in venv.
-Keep running the below command whenever any new package is installed in conda env.
+To capture all required packages for deployment, whenever any new package is required first we locally install them in conda env, while deploying we use requirements.txt to install all the dependencies in virtual env.
+So keep running the below command whenever any new package is installed in conda env to maintain same package versions in App service env.

     # To get all the packages, which then can be installed later using pip
     # This is needed while deploying using GitHub Actions and while setting up virtual env